CODEJIN/MLPSinger/README.md

 # Structure
 * Structure is based on the MLP Singer.
 * I changed several hyper parameters and data type
-    * Feature type is changed from mel to spectrogram.
+    * One of mel or spectrogram is can be selected as a feature type.
     * Token type is changed from phoneme to grapheme.

 # Used dataset
 * Code verification was conducted through a private Korean dataset.